Here are all the facts and statistics you need to know about the Sochi Autodrom ahead of the 2021 Russian Grand Prix!

-There have been six races held at the Sochi Autodrom since it joined the F1 calendar in 2014.
-From those five races, there have been three different winners.
+There have been seven races held at the Sochi Autodrom since it joined the F1 calendar in 2014.
+From those seven races, there have been only three different winners.

-Lewis Hamilton has the most wins of any driver here, with four.
-Nico Rosberg and Valtteri Bottas are the only other drivers to have won here, each taking victory once.
+Lewis Hamilton has the most wins of any driver here, with four, Valtteri Bottas has won twice and Nico Rosberg took victory in 2016.

 Mercedes are the only team to have won the Russian Grand Prix at the Sochi Autodrom.